fxm90/GradientLoadingBar/readme.md

 For iPhones without a safe area, the behaviour stays the same as mentioned in the above documentation of the `GradientLoadingBar`.

-Notch will show only portrait mode.
+`NotchGradientLoadingBar` will show only portrait mode.
+But the other orientation will show `GradientLoadingBar`

 ```swift
 let progressLoadingBar = ProgressLoadingBar(